 - keeping wounds clean and dressed

-- wearing immobilization devices, such as a cast boot or total contact cast
+- prescribing immobilization devices, such as a walking cast or total contact cast

 - closely observing any gangrene on the toes until self-amputation occurs, which is when the toes fall off due to lack of blood flow

-When nonsurgical treatment does not successfully heal diabetic foot problems, the doctor might consider surgery.
+When nonsurgical treatment does not successfully heal diabetic foot problems, a doctor might consider surgery.
 Surgical options include:

-- an arterial bypass for peripheral vascular disease, which assists blood flow to the area
+- performing an arterial bypass for peripheral vascular disease, which assists blood flow to the area

-- endovascular surgery with placement of stents, which uses small devices to keep blood vessels open
+- performing endovascular surgery with placement of stents, which are small devices that keep blood vessels open

 Preventing foot problems is essential for people who have diabetes.
 Keeping feet healthy is critical, and a person should be vigilant about foot hygiene.
-They can take the following steps:
+An individual can take the following steps: